 The Director of the Construction Division is the State Construction Engineer and reports to the Chief Engineer, Assistant Secretary Engineering and Regional Operations.
 The State Construction Engineer is responsible for all WSDOT contract construction projects, except those contracts executed by the Director of Washington State Ferries Division.
 The State Construction Engineer is responsible for all matters pertaining to contract administration and represents the Chief Engineer in managing the performance of these contracts.
 In addition, the State Construction Engineer acts for the Chief Engineer in approving increases or decreases of work, changes in the work or in materials incorporated into the work, authority to accomplish work by force account, extensions of time, and the assessment of any liquidated damages.
-The State Construction Engineer is responsible for providing guidance and direction to the Regions and State Construction Office personnel who are investigating construction Engineer establishes WSDOT policy relative to inspection and documentation and ensures uniform interpretation and enforcement of the Standard Specifications and contract provisions throughout the State.
-The State Construction Engineer, the Construction Engineer is assisted by the Deputy State Construction Engineer, the Construction Engineers.
+The State Construction Engineer is responsible for providing guidance and direction to the Regions and State Construction Office personnel who are investigating construction claims and is responsible for the approval of all claim settlements.
+The State Construction Engineer establishes WSDOT policy relative to inspection and documentation and ensures uniform interpretation and enforcement of the Standard Specifications and contract provisions throughout the State.
+The State Construction Engineer is assisted by the Deputy State Construction Engineer, the Construction Engineer, Roadway, the Construction Engineer, Bridge, and the Assistant Construction Engineers.